gferreira/xTools4/docs/_reference/measurements-format.md

 | D         | descender   | `0`           | `font.info.descender` |
 | X         | x-height    | `0`           | `font.info.xHeight`   |
 {: .table .table-hover }

-{% comment %}
-### Sign of the measured values

-**The sign of the measured values matters.** While most measurements are usually positive, some are by definition *negative* – for example the descender value or a bottom overshoot.
-{% endcomment %}

 Python example